JuliaLang/www.julialang.org/community/index.md

      <!-- 3 -->
      <div class="col-lg-4 col-md-6 feature">
        <h3>Chat</h3>
-       <p>For casual conversations, we have an <a href="https://julialang.org/slack/">official Julia Slack</a>.
-As an open source alternative to Slack and home to some Julia sub-communities, we have <a href="https://julialang.zulipchat.com/register/">Zulip</a>.
+       <p>For casual conversations, we have a <a href="https://julialang.zulipchat.com/register/">Zulip</a>.
+As a closed source alternative to Zulip, we have an <a href="https://julialang.org/slack/">official Julia Slack</a>.
 There is also an active community on the <a href="https://discord.gg/mm2kYjB">Humans of Julia Discord server</a>.
        </p>
      </div>
      <!-- 4 -->